Caitlin Thomas

 Caitlin Thomas (née Macnamara; 8 December 1913 – 31 July 1994) was an author and the wife of the poet and writer Dylan Thomas.
-Their marriage was a stormy affair, fuelled by alcohol and infidelity, though the couple remained together until Dylan's death in 1953.
+Their marriage was a stormy affair, fueled by alcohol and infidelity, though the couple remained together until Dylan's death in 1953.
 After his death, she wrote the book Leftover Life to Kill, an account of her self-exile to Italy.
 She paints a portrait of a grieving widow seeking solace in distance, a younger lover, and alcohol.

 Early history

 Caitlin Macnamara was born in Hammersmith, London, to Francis Macnamara and Yvonne Majolier.
 The couple had a son and three daughters, of whom Caitlin was the youngest.
 Her eldest sister Nicolette became an artist and author.
 The Macnamaras were descended from a family of Anglo-Irish landlords, and her grandfather, Henry Vee Macnamara, was the squire of two estates in County Clare.

 Caitlin's maternal grandfather, Edouard Majolier, was a French Quaker corn merchant in London, whilst her grandmother, Susannah Cooper, was the daughter of an Anglo-Irish landlord, and a sister-in-law to Alfred Perceval Graves and an aunt to Joseph Maunsel Hone and Philip Graves.
 Anton Dolin was another, more distant, relation.

 Caitlin's father, a would-be poet, moved in literary circles and was friendly with a number of artists.
 When Caitlin was about four or five, her father began to live apart from his family.
 Caitlin's mother left London, and she and the girls settled in Blashford, near Ringwood and the New Forest, where they were close friends to Welsh artist Augustus John and his family.
 In her early teens, Caitlin fell in love with Augustus's son, Caspar John, who was almost eleven years her senior.
 During this period she was raped by Augustus, who seemed to believe that sex with those he painted was an artist's privilege.

 In 1930, at the age of 16, Caitlin returned to London and entered a dancing school, and at age 18 was a member of a London chorus line.
 She had also spent parts of her childhood with her grandmother, Susannah, in the Majolier house in Congénies in the south of France.
 She later lived for a brief time in Paris before moving to County Clare in 1934, when her father returned to the Macnamaras' reduced estates.